exense/step-enterprise-samples/README.md

 This project demonstrates the usage of the advanced fonctionalities of the entreprise version of Step

 ## Usage
 First of all, you will need the [enterprise version of Step](https://step.exense.ch/pricing/).
-Do not hesitate to [contact us](https://step.exense.ch/contact/) for more inforamtion.
+Do not hesitate to [contact us](https://step.exense.ch/contact/) for more information.
 ### Java samples

 In order to use the Java samples, you will then be able to connect to our private nexus by configuring your maven settings.xml as follow: